CSP-Master-2019-2020/U3.7-Loops-and-PT-Overview/docs/index.md

 <img class="overview-image" src="https://code.org/curriculum/docs/csp/U3/L9/image00.png">

-In this lesson we'll be learning how to write code to handle repeated tasks for us - we'll be learning to write **loops**.
+In this lesson we'll be learning how to write code to handle repeated tasks for us - we'll be learning to write **for loops** in JavaScript.

 We'll also take a look at the practice Create Performance Task.